ulgerb/Calculator/README.md

           else displayEntry = displayEntry + buttonPress;
        }

-- Third part, now let's examine the cases where displayEntry is not a number.
+- Third part, let's examine the cases where displayEntry is not a number.
 -     number_false = function (value) {
           return isNaN(value);
       }

-- If the operator key is pressed, our priority should be to parse our number from the displayEntry.
+- If the operator key is pressed, our priority should be to parse our number from the displayEntry(for example; displayEntry == 45+).
 For this, the "parseFloat" method should be used. so we can save the first number we entered in another variable.
 After saving the number and operator, we clear the displayEntry.
 -     if (operator_true(buttonPress)) {
           prevEntry = parseFloat(displayEntry)
           operation = buttonPress;